 The Galaxy S5 copped a lot of flak at launch for being the Band-Aid Samsung and some of this criticism is deserved.
-The device itself is not much of a departure from the same design recipe that Samsung has been using for years which is in need of a bit of a refresh.
-Having said that, Sony never changes so it's all relative, and if you like the established Samsung aesthetic you'll be happy with the S5's design.
+The device itself is not much of a departure from the same design recipe that Samsung had been using for years until it got a refresh with the Samsung Galaxy S6.

 The Galaxy S5 has a Full HD (1,920 x 1,080 pixels) 5.1-inch Super AMOLED display that won't pop your eyes with pixel density but it will will colors and saturation.
 As usual Samsung has opted for a super rich, high contrast display that is wonderful to look at even if it is not exactly lifelike.
 The AMOLED technology means the device shows pitch blacks and good contrast but it won't do so well outdoors because it lacks backlighting.

 The Galaxy S5 saw a bit of a reworking of Samsung's heavy TouchWiz user interface and while it is lighter and flatter than previous versions it seems a little unfinished.
 Some parts are quite nicely done but the experience is not consistent throughout.
-The settings menu has a few viewing options, including a large round colorful icon based view, a tabulated view and a list view.
+The Settings menu has a few viewing options, including a large round colorful icon based view, a tabulated view and a list view.
 The notifications shade and Quick Settings take on another look that is less colorful but nicely put together.
-This part of the redesign carries over to the recent apps, which now has a dedicated softkey which has finally replaced the menu key on previous Samsung devices, even if it's on the wrong side compared to other Android devices.

-As for specific software features, the S5 features Samsung Knox security platform, which sandboxes apps for personal and business use, making the Galaxy S5 a perfect device for work and private use.
-There's a nice little floating menu called Toolbox too, where you can keep a shortcut list for your most frequently used apps and Samsung has introduced the Magazine dedicated home screen which is kind of like a mixture of Flipboard and HTC's BlinkFeed.
-In typical Samsung fashion, there's a lot, and I mean a lot, of features on the Galaxy S5.
-For some it's too much, for others it covers all bases.
-I'm somewhere in the middle.
+The Galaxy S5 features the Samsung Knox security platform, which sandboxes apps for personal and business use.
+There's a nice little floating menu called Toolbox too, where you can keep a shortcut list for your most frequently used apps, and Samsung has introduced the Magazine dedicated home screen which is kind of like a mixture of Flipboard and HTC's BlinkFeed.
+In typical Samsung fashion, there are more features here than you could point an S-Pen at.

-The usual array of Samsung Smart features are present, with Air View (hovering content preview like on a PC mouse), gesture based controls, cloud backup, blocking and private mode, Easy Mode and S Voice adding value where you may or may not want it.
+The usual array of Samsung Smart features is present, with Air View (hovering content preview like on a PC mouse), gesture-based controls, cloud backup, blocking and private mode, Easy Mode and S Voice adding value where you may or may not want it.
 Other useful features include Multi-Window, one-handed operation and a fantastic Download Booster that utilizes both your Wi-Fi and data connection to create download speeds of 1 gigabyte in 30 seconds.
-The availability of this feature is carrier-dependant.
+The availability of this feature is carrier-dependent.

-This is one of the biggest issues for smartphones right now and the Galaxy S5 is a star performer in this category.
+The Galaxy S5 battery is a star performer.
 Samsung integrated Lucid Logix technology into the S5 to manage battery performance at optimum levels.
-This works an absolute treat and the S5 has close to the best battery life of any smartphone I've seen this year.
-Add to this the fact that the S5 also has the regular power saving mode we've seen on other Samsung devices, but also the fantastic Ultra Power Saving Mode, and you've got an impressive device as far as battery goes.
+Add to this the fact that the S5 also has not only the regular power saving mode we've seen on other Samsung devices, but also the fantastic Ultra Power Saving Mode, and you've got an impressive device as far as battery goes.

 Activating UPSM will implement a limited grayscale user interface and only offer limited functionality, but you can add your own essential apps like WhatsApp, Facebook and Google+, as well as browse the web in grayscale.
 While Samsung's advertizing shows it is possible to do a 7-day road trip from coast to coast on a single charge that's not exactly how you're likely to use it.
 It's more of an in-a-pinch battery extension than something you should completely rely on as a daily driver.
 It's easily the best power saving mode I've seen.